Skip to main content

 • Note: this requires a configured MSSQL database.
 You may also need to set up other EF providers for tests to pass.

-In your server/dev/secrets.json file find or add this block of secrets in the root of the json structure:
+1. In your user secrets, find or add this block of secrets in the root of the json structure (not in GlobalSettings):

 "databases:0:type": "Postgres",